yelp-me/Researcher2.0/README.md

 ## 🔒 Note

-CoreSearch does not store any data or chat history.
+CoreSearch does not store data over sessions.
 It’s designed for fast, single-session research.
 Use it like a sharp tool — upload, ask, get out.